Qovery/documentation/website/docs/using-qovery/configuration/environment-variable.md

 <Alert type="warning">

 Environment Variables are not directly connected to [Environment][docs.using-qovery.configuration.environment] concept.
-- **Environment Variables**: represent variables you can store and retrieve in your applications
+- **Environment Variables**: represent variables you can store and retrieve in your applications.
-- **Environments**: represent environments (apps, databases, and other services) associated with Git branches like `master`, `staging`, and others.
+- **Environments**: represent environments with services (apps, databases, and other services).

 </Alert>